 In California there are a number of common deed forms that may be used by individuals or entities to transfer title to real property.
 There is also a statutory form of deed called the Revocable Transfer Upon Death deed that does not transfer a present interest in real property but may be used for estate-planning purposes.
 The chart below provides a comparison of certain characteristics and effects of using a quitclaim deed, grant deed and a Revocable Transfer Upon Death deed.
+Revocable Transfer

-Quitclaim Deed Grant Deed Revocable Transfer Upon Death Deed Statutory basis Yes Ves Yes Must be recorded: No No Yes, within 60 days of execution Must be signed/dated before a notary 3 No No Yes Conveys present interest Yes, if any exists Ves No Contains warranties No Ves Depends Can be rescinded after execution/delivery No No Yes Transfers only upon death, if at all No No Yes Subsequent will, judgment, deed voids transfer Maybe Maybe Yes Primarily used as probate avoidance No No Yes Used for one to four single-family residences only Not only Not only Yes
+Quitclaim Deed Grant Deed Upon Death Deed Statutory basis Yes Yes Yes Must be recorded?
+No No Yes, within 60 days of execution Must be signed/dated before a notary No No Yes Conveys present interest Yes, if any exists Yes No Contains warranties No Yes Depends Can be rescinded after execution/delivery No No Yes Transfers only upon death, if at all No No Yes Subsequent will, judgment, deed voids transfer Maybe Maybe Yes Primarily used as probate avoidance No No Yes Used for one to four single-family residences only Not only Not only Yes The content in this brochure is in as legal advice and is subject to c relying upon this information.
+0 - relying upon this information.1 Assembly Bill No.139 approved d by the governo r and chaptered I oy the secretary state on September 21, 2015.

-The content in this brochure is intended for general information only.
-It is not intended as legal advice and is subject to change without notice.
-Seek professional advice before relying upon this information.
+recorded.

-- 1. Assembly Bill No.139 approved by the governor and chaptered by the secretary of state on September 21, 2015. - 2.
-Recording is not statutorily required to be effective as between the parties; however, for title insurance purposes and proper notice to third parties, deeds must be recorded. - 3.Similar to recording, although it may not be statutorily required to have the deed notarized to be effective as between the parties; for title insurance purposes and proper notices to third parties, deeds must be notarized to be recorded.
+3 Similar to recording, although it may not be statutorily required to have the deed notarized to be effective as between the parties; for title insurance purposes and proper notices to third parties, deeds must be notarized to be recorded.